Hackthings/contentful-express/README.md

 ### Source + Static
 As a base, [ProperJS/App](https://github.com/ProperJS/App) is loaded for you as your `source` starting point for Javascript and SASS.
 Check the [readme](https://github.com/ProperJS/App#workflow) for all the great `npm` scripts that are already configured for this.

-If you don't want to use that, simply can it and start from scratch or use some other boilerplate you prefer.
+If you don't want to use that, simply trash it and start from scratch or use some other boilerplate you prefer.